julienetie/hyper-active/README.md

 click.equals(...suspects).fire(...handlers);
 ```
 This eliminates the need for conditional logic per-element when delegating for a single event.
-Every time you initialise an event it creates a _delegate_
+Every time you initialise an event it adds a _delegate_ to the event.
+A delegate is just a set of conditions
+define as seen above.

 If one handler is provided for multiple suspects either triggered suspect will fire the handler.
 ```javascript